I-3-1-51.Critical Case Procedures

 1. Assigning the Case

-On receipt of a case designated critical, the BC will ensure the appropriate flags are noted in the folder and ARPS.
+On receipt of a case designated as critical, the BC will ensure the appropriate flags are noted in ARPS and in eView or the paper file.
 The BC will immediately assign the case and advise CPAB of any delays in processing.

 Additionally, for TERI and CAL cases first identified in the branch, the BC must immediately notify the FO to begin non-medical development.
-To notify the FO, the BC will send an e-mail to ¦[State Abbreviation] FO [City] and will document the contact in a Report of Contact.
-An electronically fillable form SSA-5002 can be found at http://co.ba.ssa.gov/eforms/forms/formselector_s5002.htm.
+To notify the FO, the BC will send an e-mail to ¦[State Abbreviation] FO [City] and will document the contact in an SSA-5002 Report of Contact.
 The BC will also add a REMARK in ARPS indicating that he or she notified the FO.

 In the event the critical designation is later removed or the AC denies the claim, the BC will immediately notify the FO via email.